Long77/Clocksy/README.md

 This project is an ongoing venture of Iron Yard Houston Graduate J.T.
 Long, and has been made with love using VS Code, C#/.Net Core, and ReactJS.
 Database handling is in development to create user logins and upload saved projects and sessions.

 Clocksy has the potential to enhance your productivity, or simply keep track of your screen time spent.
-It is perfect for typists, programmers, data analysts, number crunchers, teachers, bloggers - you name it!
+Its lightweight design is perfect for typists, freelance writers and developers, data analysts, number crunchers, teachers, bloggers - you name it!

 Wherever you go, whatever you do with your machine, Clocksy can go the distance with you.